unsaved/gradle-javaPropFile-plugin/README.txt

 Expand methods
-    File "doc/build.gradle" has an example of expanding property references in application files using a COntentAsStringFilter and an .expand() call.
+    File "doc/build.gradle" has an example of expanding property references in application files using a ContentAsStringFilter and an .expand() call.